angautam/ansible-ec2-docker-nginx/README.md

 The playbook lets you provision EC2 instance on AWS cloud and install docker.

+The image I am using here is of Red Hat distribution AMI image from AWS cloud.

 Instruction :

-1) as prerequisites install below and ensure its done in order:
+1) as prerequisites install below and ensure its done in order on the control node of ansible.

 #Pre-requisite